iagopinal/figure-table-formatter/README.md

 ## Output File

-The filter will also create a file named citations_list.txt containing all unique citation IDs used in the document, in the order of their appearance.
+The filter will also create a file named figure_table_list.txt containing all unique citation IDs used in the document, in the order of their appearance.
 This can be used to generate a sorted list of tables and figures based in quarto.

 ## Logging